gsoulie/ionic2-resources/ionic-navigation.md

 #### navigate

-When you use ```router.navigate```, you can specify the current root to Angular.
-If you do that, you just need to set the endpoint of the target root
+When you use ```router.navigate```, you can specify the current route to Angular.
+By doing this, you just need to set the endpoint of the target route

 ```
 import { Component } from '@angular/core';